 - Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Interest income from these financial assets is included in 'other income'.
+Interest income from these financial assets is included in 'other Income'.
 Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
 Impairment losses are presented as separate line item in the income statement.
-Financial assets measured at amortised cost (AC) comprise: cash and cash equivalents, bank deposits with original maturity over 3 months and trade receivables. - the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
+Financial assets measured at amortised cost (AC) comprise: cash and cash equivalents, bank deposits with original maturity over 3 months, trade receivables and financial assets at amortised cost. - FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit or loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains/(losses).
-Interest income from these financial assets is included in other Income.
-Foreign exchange gains and losses are presented in other gains/(losses) and impairment expenses are presented as separate line item in the income statement - FVTPL: Assets that do not meet the criteria for amortised cost or FVOCI are rneasured at FVTPL.
+Interest income from these financial assets is included in other income.
+Foreign exchange gains and losses are presented in other gains/(losses) and impairment expenses are presented as separate line item in the income statement. - FVTPL: Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
 A gain or loss on a debt investment that is subsequently measured at FVTPL is recognised in profit or loss and presented net within other gains/(losses) in the period in which it arises.